An introduction for employers (accessible version)

 Global Talent route

-The Global Talent route has opened to EU citizens on the same basis as non-EU citizens.
-This means the most highly skilled, who can achieve the required level of points, will be able to enter the UK without a job offer if they are endorsed by a recognised UK body, as approved by the Home Office.
+The Global Talent route enables the most highly skilled individuals, who can achieve the required number of points, to enter the UK without a job offer if they are endorsed by a recognised UK body, as approved by the Home Office.

 You do not need to be a licensed sponsor to employ a migrant under the Global Talent route.